 iOS Platform –

-iOS is a completely different operating system.
+iOS is an entirely different operating system.
 It doesn’t display files and folders in Mac OS style, so it becomes difficult to find them especially when you’re dealing with large no. of photos or videos.

 So, where does AirDrop save files on iOS devices?